-Certainly, without question, it’s so important for all of us to feel comfortable in our body and to love it no matter what our size, no matter what our weight is.
-Our body is a part of us, it gives us an opportunity to live our lives and interact with our families and so forth.
-And that is very important and that is something that also frequently requires some work.
+Being body positive means loving your body no matter what it looks like.
+Dr. Kahan says that it’s important for all of us to feel comfortable in our body and to love it no matter what size it is.
+“Our body is a part of us — it gives us an opportunity to live our lives and interact with our families and so forth.
+And that is very important, and loving it is something that also frequently requires some work.”

-Body positivity is very important.
-The problem I think is as a dichotomy - a black and white: either you manage your weight and it doesn’t matter what you think about your body as the weight is the only thing that matters.
-That is what some people say.
+“Body positivity is very important.
+The problem I think is that some people think of it in black and white: on one side you manage your weight, and it doesn’t matter what you think about your body because weight is the only thing that matters.
+That’s what some people say.”

-In reality, there is little ground that we can aim for: we should manage our physical health and our weight but in a way that does not lead to feeling bad about our bodies and hating our bodies.
-And that doesn’t lead to buying into societal stigma around obesity.
+“In reality, we need to manage our physical health and our weight but in a way that does not lead to feeling bad about our bodies or buying into societal stigma around obesity.

-And that, I believe, should be the aim for those people who are trying to manage their health and their weight.
-And especially for health care providers who want to help the patients.
-It’s important for them to appreciate those two things that we have to find a common ground on.
+“And that, I believe, should be the aim for people who are trying to manage their health and their weight.
+And especially for health care providers who want to help their patients.
+It’s important for them to appreciate those two things that we have to find a common ground on.”

-But there are some people who don’t fit into those averages.
-There are certainly some people that carry many excess pounds and fit into the obesity category.
-However, they are quite healthy.
+“But there are some people who don’t fit into those averages.
+There are certainly some people that carry excess weight and fit into the obesity category who are quite healthy,” says Dr. Kahan.

-They exercise and eat healthy and they have good cholesterol and their blood sugar is very good.
-They are fit and active in their life, feel good about themselves, even though they have more weight than what is considered normal.
-And that’s ok.
+“They exercise and eat healthy, and they have good cholesterol, and their blood sugar is very good.
+They are fit and active in their life and feel good about themselves, even though they have more weight than what is considered normal.
+And that’s OK.”